-At the Lamont-Doherty Earth Observatory open house, visitors can tour labs, hear from world-class
+At the Lamont-Doherty

+Earth Observatory open

+house, visitors can tour

+labs, hear from world-class

+scientists, and participate in

 CHEER Bring your Columbia pride to Homecoming 2023, a weekend of festivities including a Saturday football game against Penn.
-From October 13 to 15 on the Morningside campus and at the Baker Athletics Complex. college.columbia.edu/alumni/events /homecoming-2023
+From October 13 to 15 on the Morningside campus and at the Baker Athletics Complex. college.columbia.edu/alumni/events/homecoming-2023